-With social media, you can inject your style in status updates and even your LinkedIn summary.
+With social media, you can inject your style in status updates and even your LinkedIn About section.
 Sure, your skills and experience qualify you for jobs, but your personality is one more way to seal the deal.

 2. You Are Who You Say You Are

 When employers see how your background information supports your qualifications for the job, you look like the real deal.
-45% of employers liked the idea of being able to validate a candidate’s experience by checking them out on social media.
+Employers liked the idea of being able to validate a candidate’s experience by checking them out on social media.

 3. You Provide a Professional Image

 What you say in your bio and on social profiles provides hiring managers with a glimpse of your professionalism.
-43% of employers were impressed with the professional image presented by a candidate’s site.
+Employers were impressed with the professional image presented by a candidate’s site.

-4. You Show a Wide Range of Interests
+4. You Show a Range of Interests

-40% of employers selected candidates who came across as well-rounded through information on their profiles and social media updates.
+Employers select candidates who come across as well-rounded through information on their profiles and social media updates.
 Don’t be afraid to show your volunteer involvement and other activities that show how you enjoy spending your free time.

 5. You Demonstrate Great Communication Skills

 You say you have excellent communication skills, but how can you further provide proof?
-40% of employers said social network profiles and status updates offered evidence of great communication skills.
+Employers said social network profiles and status updates offered evidence of great communication skills.